naomai/php-layers/README.md

 - [Documentation](docs/Documentation.md)

 ## Example
-Here is a code adding watermark to an image:
+Here is a code for adding watermark to an image:

 ```php
 use Naomai\PHPLayers\Image;